cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 - TAU private key: the base for all community chain address generation;
 - Community chain ID: `Tgenesisaddress` + sign(random(1,000,000,000));
 - Community chains peer address format : `chainID` + `TAU address`;

+- msg: the contract content for genesis, coin base, wiring and file tx
+   * genesis, msg is the initial info such as telegram channel
+   * coin base, msg is the txpool attached
+   * wiring, msg is the contract relating to this tx
+   * file, msg is the discription of the file or file command
 ```
 ## Wormhole - Keys in the HAMT, hashed keys are wormhole inito contract history.
 ```